22 Budget-Friendly Friendsgiving Games

 A host will announce each item one at a time, either in a room surrounded by focused individuals or as an announcement at various times throughout the night.

-Bingo can make for a great low-intensity game that anyone can participate in, although you will need to pay special attention whenever an item is called.
+Bingo can make for a great low-intensity game that anyone can participate in, although you must pay special attention whenever an item is called.

-Organize a scavenger hunt and have everyone break out into teams and search for all of the hidden items.
+Organize a scavenger hunt and have everyone break out into teams and search for the hidden items.

 The items can be hidden around the house, such as paper turkeys in the kitchen cabinet or a football in the basement.

-Each team crosses the item off their list once they find it, and whoever has the most items crossed off at the end of the night wins.
+Each team crosses the item off their list once they find it, and whoever has the most crossed off at the night’s end wins.

 Old-school video game enthusiasts will get a kick out of a Super Smash Bros gaming tournament.

-Super Smash Bros is a video game that has become a favorite for large crowds dating back to the 1990’s.
+Super Smash Bros is a video game that has become a favorite for large crowds from the 1990s.

-Put the game on in the living room and set up a tournament bracket including everyone that is interested in playing.
+Put the game on in the living room and set up a tournament bracket that includes everyone who is interested in playing.

 Participants go head-to-head or play in groups of four, with the winners of each game moving on to the next round until there is a final match to crown the winner.

-In the same vein of Super Smash Bros., there is another Nintendo game that is also a big hit among larger groups: Mario Kart.
+In the same vein as Super Smash Bros., Mario Kart is another Nintendo game that is also a big hit among larger groups.

 Mario Kart is a racing game that involves many of the same Nintendo characters as Super Smash Bros and is generally considered one of the most approachable and instantly enjoyable of all popular racing video games.